Message from class teacher

 Our work will link, as much as possible, to the topics we study during each term, so that the children can make stronger and more memorable links in their learning.
 In Year 6, we not only work very hard, but we also have lots of fun in the process!

-In our English lessons this term we will be concentrating on the following topics:
+In our English lessons this year we will be concentrating on the following topics:

 During the Autumn term, the class novel will be ‘Waiting for Anya’ by Michael Morpurgo, which links to the WW2 history topic.
 The children will study genre of texts, spoken language techniques, group discussion and interaction, understanding, interpreting,engaging with and responding to texts.
 In writing, they will use different narrative techniques to engage and entertain the reader, select words and language drawing on their knowledge of literacy features and formal and informal writing.
 They will organise texts coherently using paragraphs to achieve pace and emphasis.
 Sentence structure, grammar, spelling, handwriting and punctuation will also be studied.
 Non-fiction writing and reading will be diary writing, persuasion, recount, instructions and explanation.
 WOW writing will be every Thursday morning.